matharchod/Twitolu/README.md

 =======

 ### Organize, visualize and socialize your Twitter feed.
-### PLEASE NOTE: These docs are in-progress and will be finished shortly.
+### PLEASE NOTE: Twitolu is in alpha.
+These docs are a work-in-progress and will be finished shortly.
+The next version of Twitolu will use Angular.JS to organize the codebase and eliminate unnecessary global variables.

 I've used Twitter for years, and I prefer the medium of microblogging as a way to quickly create snippets of the cool things I see online every day.
 However, there aren't many tools that allow me to visualize my tweet history and remind me of what I was doing last week.
 I use Twitter as a kind of diary: it's a running log of the random thoughts that occupy my mind from day-to-day.